minio/simdjson-go/README.md

 ## Minor number inprecisions

 The number parser has minor inprecisions compared to Golang's standard number parsing.
-There is constant  `SLOWGOLANGFLOATPARSING` (on by default) that uses Golang's parsing functionality at the expense of giving up some performance.
-Note that the performance metrics mentioned above have been measured by setting the `SLOWGOLANGFLOATPARSING` to false.
+There is constant  `GOLANG_NUMBER_PARSING` (on by default) that uses Golang's parsing functionality at the expense of giving up some performance.
+Note that the performance metrics mentioned above have been measured by setting the `GOLANG_NUMBER_PARSING` to false.

 ## License